 - A step-by-step online interface to teach all the key elements of effective team behaviors at the individual and team level, and

-- Online peer evaluation tool to provide hard evidence of where each individual and where each team is succeeding and struggling in their team behaviors
+- An online peer evaluation tool to provide hard evidence of where each individual and where each team is succeeding and struggling in their team behaviors

-As a stand-alone teaching tool, TeamMATE allows you to have as much or as little input as you choose.
-We know some professors are fascinated by team dynamics and will choose to share their insights during class – TeamMATE provides a powerpoint presentation, reading list and data to support their teaching.
-Others will allow the students to learn and experience their team as happens in the real world – without external help – knowing there is plenty of support including the TeamMATE video lesson, ToolKit and additional exercises to support their development.
+TeamMATE allows you to have as much or as little input as you choose as a stand-alone teaching tool.
+We know some professors are fascinated by team dynamics and will choose to share their insights during class – TeamMATE provides a PowerPoint presentation, reading list, and data to support their teaching.
+Others will allow the students to learn and experience their team as happens in the real world – without external help – knowing there is plenty of support including the TeamMATE video lesson, ToolKit, and additional exercises to support their development.